Shraneid/MonopolyProject/README.md

 To play this game, we had to make a loop that would stop whenever a player wins, which means that there's only one player left.
 We also had to take into account the player's turns and actions.
 That's why we needed a strategy pattern that would include two new classes : TurnManager and ActionManager.
+Turnmanager is a static class that will help see which player's turn it is and how to move on to the next player.
+ActionManager stacks every actions related to a player into a list of "MonopolyAction" instances that will be emptied every turn.
 ```cs
     public class TurnManager
     {